kylecorry31/kylecorry31.github.io/src/research/cloud-classifier.md

 6. Feed all features, plus a bias of 1 into a softmax classifier.

 ## Results
 After training on a small dataset (~300 images) that was unevenly distributed, the weighted average F1 score was 0.63.
+With more training data (and better distribution), I believe this score will improved.

 This model was included in version 4.6.0 of Trail Sense.

 ## References
 1. Heinle, A., Macke, A. & Srivastav, A. (2010, May 6).
 Automatic cloud classification of whole sky images.
 Retrieved from [https://doi.org/10.5194/amt-3-557-2010](https://doi.org/10.5194/amt-3-557-2010)